bartongroup/RATS/README.md

 from the output of [Sleuth](http://pachterlab.github.io/sleuth/).

 It also requires a look-up table matching transcript identifiers to respective gene identifiers.
-This can be obtained through various means, one if them being extracting this info from a GTF file.
+This can be obtained through various means, one of them being extracting this info from a GTF file.

 The package makes use of the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and [matrixStats](https://cran.r-project.org/web/packages/matrixStats/index.html) packages, as well as